Detailed Plans

 ffwdm.com/solar/FAQ.htm

-Parts cost per section C$185 (Canadian dollars)
+Parts cost per 8 foot section C$150-200 (Canadian dollars)

-Parts cost of the motor drive C$235 (only one required)
+Parts cost of the motor drive C$235-250 (only one required)

 Video below: Tracking the sun over a full day.
 It was mostly sunny and windy with clouds racing overhead.You can see that the tracker does a good job staying with the sun even when it is obscured (the dark flashes).
 I believe that the tracking sensor follows the bright edges of the clouds when it can't "see" the sun, so this is why it wanders a bit under these conditions.
 With a clear sky, it stays firmly locked on the sun.
 Time lapse, one pic every 60 seconds.
-High Definition.
-You can see the HD button in the lower right after it starts playing and to the right of that, you can display it full screen, if you have enough bandwidth.

 Free heat from the sun - Provides about 1000 watts of heat per section.
 Build as many sections as you need.
 Used here in a summer configuration to heat a swimming pool.
 I'll show how you can build it yourself inexpensively with local building materials and simple hand tools.
-Costs about $185 for each 8 foot section.
+Costs about $150-200 for each 8 foot section.

 Features:

-Built with common shop tools.
+• Built with common shop tools.

-Most materials are from local building center.
+• Most materials are from local building center.

-A few specialized parts you make yourself or buy mail order.
+• A few specialized parts you make yourself or buy mail order.

-RIBS - The ribs form the parabolic shape to the reflector sheet.
+RIBS - External ribs form the parabolic shape to the reflector sheet.
 There are seven ribs required for a single eight foot reflector or three ribs for a four foot reflector.
 I recommend MDO wood (weatherproof sign board) and suggest sources of supply (start with your local signmaking shop).
 The top inside curve should be accurately made and stable to within a millimeter to get the best results.
 With a bit of care, they can be machined easily to good tolerance and finish with a router and a template that you make.
-Rough blank shapes are cut with a jig saw to a pencil line traced from the template and then closer still with a band saw.
-They are then final routed smooth and clean using the template made from the pattern that I supply with the plan book.

 click on pictures to enlarge